thekevinbrown/react-native-schemes-manager/README.md

 }
 ```

-You can then `yarn run fix-xcode` or `npm run fix-xcode` which will run the script.
+You can then `yarn run fix-xcode` or `npm run fix-xcode` which will run the cleanup scripts on demand.

 ## Further Reading